return42/sphkerneldoc/linux_src_doc/kernel/power/snapshot_c.rst

 .. c:function:: int snapshot_write_next(struct snapshot_handle *handle)

-    used for writing the system memory snapshot.
+    Get the address to store the next image page.

     :param struct snapshot_handle \*handle:
-        *undescribed*
+        Snapshot handle structure to guide the writing.

 .. _`snapshot_write_next.description`:

 Description
 -----------

-On the first call to it \ ``handle``\  should point to a zeroed snapshot_handle structure.
-The structure gets updated and a pointer to it should be passed to this function every next time.
+On the first call, \ ``handle``\  should point to a zeroed snapshot_handle structure.
+The structure gets populated then and a pointer to it should be passed to this function every next time.

-On success the function returns a positive number.
+On success, the function returns a positive number.
 Then, the caller is allowed to write up to the returned number of bytes to the memory location computed by the \ :c:func:`data_of`\  macro.

-The function returns 0 to indicate the "end of file" condition, and a negative number is returned on error.
-In such cases the structure pointed to by \ ``handle``\  is not updated and should not be used any more.
+The function returns 0 to indicate the "end of file" condition.
+Negative numbers are returned on errors, in which cases the structure pointed to by
+\ ``handle``\  is not updated and should not be used any more.

 .. _`snapshot_write_finalize`: